Get a free, no obligation personal loan quote with rates as low as 9.90%

 There are a variety of ways to get yourself out of credit card debt.
 The ideal plan will depend on the severity of your situation.

-• Create a budget and pay more than your minimum payment – Creating a realistic and effective budget is a great way to bring down your credit card debt.
+Creating a realistic and effective budget is a great way to bring down your credit card debt.
+With a budget, you can track your expenses for a few months to become familiar with your spending habits and see where you can cut back so that you can pay more than the minimum on your credit card balance.
 You can utilize a spreadsheet or budgeting app to help manage your expenses.
-Track your expenses for a few months to become familiar with your spending habits and see where you can cut back so that you can pay more than the minimum on your credit card balance.

-• Negotiate a lower rate with your creditors – Contact your creditors to see if you can negotiate a lower interest rate.
+Contact your creditors to see if you can negotiate a lower interest rate.
 Sometimes reaching out and being candid about your financial situation can work in your favour, resulting in a much more manageable debt repayment plan.
+That said, this may only be an option if your account is in good standing.

-• Credit card balance transfer – This technique allows you to transfer your existing credit card balance onto a new credit card that offers a promotion for a low or 0% interest rate for a specific time.
+This technique allows you to transfer your existing credit card balance onto a new credit card that offers a promotion for a low or 0% interest rate for a specific time.
 Once the promotional period ends, the default rate kicks in.
-Ensure you pay off the entire transferred balance before the promotional period ends, as balance transfer cards usually come with higher interest rates than regular credit cards.
+Ensure you pay off the entire transferred balance before the promotional period on your balance transfer credit card ends.

-• Consumer proposal – a consumer proposal is a debt relief program filed with a Licensed Insolvency Trustee to settle debt.
+A consumer proposal is a debt relief program filed with a Licensed Insolvency Trustee (LIT) to settle debt.
 Under this program, you’ll be able to negotiate your debt payments to pay less than you currently owe.
+Keep in mind that a negative remark will remain on your credit report for a few years, during which time your credit score will take a hit.

-• Bankruptcy – Filing for bankruptcy is the last resort and should only be utilized if there’s no possibility of you paying your debt.
+Filing for bankruptcy is the last resort and should only be utilized if there’s no possibility of you paying your debt.
 Going through bankruptcy will eliminate your credit card debt, giving you a fresh start to rebuild your credit.
 Typically, bankruptcy is removed from your credit report after 6 or 7 years.
+But until then, your credit score will be significantly impacted.

 While there are ways to overcome credit card debt problems, taking steps to avoid them in the first place is far more manageable.
 Here are some tips to reduce the risk of falling into a credit card debt trap:

-• Don’t rely on your minimum payment – Pay off as much of your credit card debt as possible during each month.
+Again, do your best to pay off as much of your credit card debt as possible during each month.
 Doing so will limit the amount of interest that accrues on your balance.

-• Don’t take cash advances – You should avoid cash advances as they are expensive transactions.
-They come with high-interest rates, fees, and there’s no grace period, which means interest begins to accrue from the day you withdraw the cash.
+You should avoid cash advances, as they are expensive transactions.
+They come with high interest rates and fees, and there’s no grace period, which means interest begins to accrue from the day you withdraw the cash.

-• Limit the number of credit cards you have – The fewer credit cards you have at your disposal, the less debt you can accumulate.
+The fewer credit cards you have at your disposal, the less debt you can accumulate.
 Ideally, you should only have one credit card in your possession.
+If possible, consider paying in cash for as much as you can.

 Can I get rid of my credit card debt without paying?

-The only way to eliminate credit card debt without paying is to file for bankruptcy, which should not be your first option due to the disastrous effect it will have on your credit score.
+No, you can’t just ignore your credit card debt.
+The only way to eliminate credit card debt without paying is to file for bankruptcy, which should be your last option due to the disastrous effect it will have on your credit score.
 You can also negotiate with creditors and convince them to forgive a portion of your debt.

 How much credit card debt is ok when applying for a mortgage?